blmayer/brain/DESIGN_DOC.md

     - `arithmetic_sum` $\rightarrow$ `[perform_addition]`
     - `output_display` $\rightarrow$ `[print_result]`

-### Phase 3: Knowledge-Driven Assembly (The KB Resolver)
+### Phase 3: Ontology-Guided Assembly (The KB Resolver)
-For every node in the Implementation Graph, the system performs a targeted query against the `kb/` directory.
-- **Process:**
-    1. Identify the node's semantic requirements.
-    2. Query the Knowledge Base (e.g., `kb/programming_languages/go/syntax/var.json`).
-    3. Synthesize a **Code Fragment** using the retrieved facts.
-- **Crucial Aspect:** The KB provides the "atoms" of code (the syntax, the operators, the library functions) to ensure correctness and prevent hallucinations.
+After initial concepts are seeded from the input, the ontology itself guides the solution:
+- The resolver walks the KB graph using declared relations (`needs`/`produces`, `relatedTo`, `requires`, `hasInstructions`, `parents`/`isA`, interface contracts, etc.).
+- `resolve_dependencies`, interface satisfaction, and requirement expansion pull in only the nodes the ontology says are required.
+- The resulting plan contains exactly the executable content (steps, constructs, emitters) dictated by the KB structure.
+- **Crucial Aspect:** There are no special query handlers or manually pushed nodes.
+The shape of the ontology determines what a "how", a recipe, a program synthesis request, etc. will produce.
+The KB supplies both the atoms *and* the rules for assembling them.

 ## Advantages
 1.  **Precision:** Uses structured facts instead of probabilistic guesses.